icpmtech/Stock-Markets-To-React-Developers/README.md

 | ---------------------------- | ------------------------------- | ---------------------------------------- |
 | ![Login](./assets/login.png) | ![Sign up](./assets/signup.png) | ![Leaderboard](./assets/leaderboard.png) |

-Stotra is a multiplayer **STO**ck **TRA**ading simulator that allows users to engage in real-time virtual trading of stocks, currencies, and cryptocurrencies.
-With Stotra, users can practice trading without risking real money, making it an ideal platform for beginners to learn the ropes of trading.
+StockTracker is a multiplayer **STO**ck **TRA**ading simulator that allows users to engage in real-time virtual trading of stocks, currencies, and cryptocurrencies.
+With StockTracker, users can practice trading without risking real money, making it an ideal platform for beginners to learn the ropes of trading.
 The project is powered by AWS, utilizing Amplify for the React frontend and Elastic Cloud Compute for the Express API.

-I built Stotra in 70 hours split across 3 weeks of design, development, and deployment.
+I built StockTracker in 70 hours split across 3 weeks of design, development, and deployment.
 I set development goals and stayed on top of them with Trello and tracked time spent on each portion with Toggl Track.

 ## Features ✨